Sexual discrimination, harassment, violence

 Please note: The university's ability to assist with a report may be hindered without the reporting party's contact information.
 Please see below for information regarding the university's non-retaliation policy.

 You have the right to remain anonymous on this form but please be aware that the more details we possess, the better our ability to conduct a thorough investigation.
 To remain anonymous, simply leave out your identifying information.
 Without this information, the form will be submitted anonymously.
 If you do not feel comfortable submitting this information online you may print the form out and send it via campus

 Technology Development Center,

 Anyone: staff, faculty, students, parents, alumni, and visitors to the campus.

 Missouri S&T takes these reports seriously and will take action to investigate reported incidents and determine the appropriate action.
 We also provide support to all members of the campus community who experience, or witness, such an incident.
-The offices of Counseling Services, Student Disability Services, Miner Wellness and Student Affairs provide a wealth of resources.
+The offices of Counseling Services, Student Accessibility and Testing, Miner Wellness and Student Affairs provide a wealth of resources.

 Students, employees, volunteers, and visitors of the university who have experienced any form of sex discrimination, including sexual harassment or sexual misconduct, are encouraged to report the incident promptly to the Title IX Coordinator.

 Any employee of the university who becomes aware of sex discrimination as defined in this policy (including sexual harassment, sexual misconduct, stalking on the basis of sex, dating/intimate partner violence or sexual exploitation) is a mandated reporter, regardless of whether the recipient of the behavior is a student, employee, volunteer, or visitor of the university.

 All university employees and volunteers are required to complete the Mandated Reporter training annually.